Best Shopping Areas in Palma

 Along the same road (Avinguda d'Alexandre Rossello), you will find all the big Spanish brands like Zara, Massimo Dutti, Mango, Bershka and Springfield.
 Another appeal to this area of Palma is the Mercat de L'Olivar food market.
 This traditional Spanish covered market contains many fresh produce stalls as well as a fish market.

 The main interest of Plaça Major is the outdoor craft market, which is held there throughout the year.
-The square, whilst not as impressive as some of Spain's grand Plaças (Plazas) on the mainland does host the usual street entertainers and is home to some fairly touristy cafes and restaurants.
+The square, whilst not as impressive as some of Spain's grand 'plazas' on the mainland does host the usual street entertainers and is home to some cafes and restaurants.
 It’s a nice place to sit and watch the world go by.

-From the square, under which is a not-very-exciting touristy shopping mall, you may leave by proceeding straight ahead onto Carrer Sant Miquel to find Desigual and a Pull & Bear as well as a wide variety of clothing, hardware and pastry shops.
+From the square, above a touristy shopping mall, you may leave by proceeding straight ahead onto Carrer Sant Miquel to find Desigual and a Pull & Bear as well as a wide variety of clothing, hardware and pastry shops.
 One interesting shop is the Alpalpateria Fornes, which sells all sorts of articles made of woven straw, from shoes to shopping bags.
 Alternatively, you can take the Carrer Sindicat exit from Plaça Major where the shoe shops seem to go on forever.

 Santa Catalina is the area to the west of Avenue Argentina (by Es Baluard Museum).
 Whilst best known for its trendy restaurant and bar scene, there are specialist shops popping up all over the place.
 Here you’ll find anything from interior design and art to health food shops and maritime fashion (for all sailing enthusiasts, here you have Helly Hansen).
-Look out for 'b connected' for fashion and interiors (two stores on Plaça Verge del Miracle & Carrer Dameto).
+Look out for 'b connected' for fashion and interiors, they have two stores on Plaça Verge del Miracle and Carrer Dameto.

-If in the area, you should make a trip to the market, Mercat de Santa Catalina which sells fresh fish, fruit & vegetables.
+If in the area, you should make a trip to the Mercat de Santa Catalina market which sells fresh fish, fruit and vegetables.
 It's probably best just to wander around the streets browsing before finding yourself a nice place for lunch or a drink.